 The National Park Service operates two campgrounds that take reservations, one on the South Rim and one on the North Rim.
 At the South Rim, the Mather Campground is open year-round and can accommodate RVs up to 30 feet in length.
 This campground books up quickly.
 Make reservations up to six months in advance at recreation.gov for the summer months.
 In the winter, this campground is first come, first served.

-Didn’t plan ahead and make reservations?
-Get to the South Rim’s Desert View Campground early and try your luck at one of 50 first come, first-served sites.
+You can also try for reservations on Recreation.gov for Desert View Campground on the South Rim.
+It used to be first-come, first-served but now requires reservations.
 This campground does not offer hookups and can accommodate vehicles up to 30 feet in length.
 The Desert View Campground is located 26 miles from the Grand Canyon Village but offers its own set of draws.
 The Desert View area of the park is home to unparalleled views of the Colorado River and has its own visitor center and ranger programs.

 Explore the Depths of the Canyon (in the air-conditioning!)